Cape Hawke Surf LifeSaving Club

 For instance, a wedding, conference, meeting, training seminar or other group function.

 Become a member today to learn more about surf lifesaving.
-It’s a great way to stay fit and active, make friendships, learn about teamwork and compete in surf sports.
-And you never know – what you learn could save a life.
+Firstly, it’s a great way to stay fit and active.
+You can develop friendships and learn about teamwork, and lastly, have opportunities to compete in surf sports.
+Above all – what you learn could save a life.